kirenz/course-template/docs/project-description.md

 ### Video presentation

-For the video presentation, you can speak over your slide deck, similar to the lecture content videos.
+For the video presentation, you can speak over your slide deck.
 **The video presentation must be no longer than 8 minutes.** It is fine if the video is shorter than 8 minutes, but it cannot exceed 8 minutes.
-You may use can use any platform that works best for your group to record your presentation.
+You may use any platform that works best for your group to record your presentation.
 Below are a few resources on recording videos:

 -   [Recording presentations in Zoom](https://kb.siue.edu/61721)